manymodels/publicai.us/README.md

 - Eager to support community members in accessing new technologies
 - Committed to making technology work for everyone

+We envision a fast-paced, dynamic program where we iterate and co-design the software in partnership with members of the pilot program.
+Each applicant team should include one library director who can champion the project and one member of staff who is able to run it and serve as the regular point-of-contact.

 **Interested in becoming a pilot site?
 Want to learn more?**
 Apply at [this form](https://forms.gle/FPJhXAhnZ4pcqwuT9) by July 5, 2025.
 Questions?
 Reach out to: [josh@publicai.network](mailto:josh@publicai.network).

+## 🧠 What Is Public AI?

+Public AI is AI as public infrastructure—like public parks, highways, electricity, and yes, libraries.
+It's **open, accountable, and sustainably maintained**, with access available to all.

+> “In labs, libraries, and legislatures around the world, the work to reignite our shared imagination by building Public AI has already begun.”  — *Public AI White Paper (2024)*

 ## 🛠️ Partners